 The Kaleidoscope Fund

 The Kaleidoscope Fund is a source of organizational funding provided by Student Activities that was created to enhance collaboration among student organizations at Temple, specifically organizations wishing to provide a cultural program.
 Groups with different missions and purposes are encouraged to come together and to use the Kaleidoscope Fund to promote cultural awareness and partnership between organizations.
 The purpose of bringing two groups with varying missions together to celebrate both of those missions through cultural or educational programming.
 The applications must be submitted at least four weeks in advance.
 The Kaleidoscope Fund is meant to supplement the event The budget can be up to $6,000.
-If you have an idea for an event or program that could utilize The Kaleidoscope Fund, please review the list of requirements and application on Owl Connect (log in required).
+Note: Not available for 2021-22.

 The Security Fee Fund